 Nevada built an extremely friendly shareholder set of laws.
 As recently as a year or two or go, the veil had only been pierced in Nevada once.
 Nevada represents the “wild west” in terms of business law, in sharp contrast to nearby California.
 This libertarian approach makes it extremely pro-business with a strong business veil.

-Of course, by incorporating in a state so lax that prostitution is free, you may get a bit of a stigma, depending on your type of business.
+Of course, by incorporating in a state so lax that prostitution is legal, you may get a bit of a stigma, depending on your type of business.
 Let’s just say that a Nevada-addressed corporation doesn’t carry the prestige that a Delaware one does.

 Because of the rush of companies wanting to incorporate in Nevada for their lax approach to business regulation and taxes, the state has made filing a bit more expensive, so that’s another downside to the state.